Kickball Rules

 • Fair Balls:

 • Any ball that passes 1st or 3rd base while in fair territory.
-This includes over the 1st or 3rd base and touching a fraction of the base.
+This includes over the 1st or 3rd base (if the ball has already touched the ground in fair territory) and touching a fraction of the base.

-• A ball will be considered fair if deflected off a player in fair territory into foul territory.
+• A ball will be considered fair if deflected off a player while the ball is anywhere in fair territory

 • Foul Balls: